Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

-where $\hat h_{\text{A}}$ is the half thickness of the wire corresponding to location A. As the quantities will later be non-dimensionalised, and to clearly distinguish between dimensional and non-dimensional parameters, we adopt the convention that, for the remainder of the paper, variables with hats denote dimensional quantities, while unhatted variables represent their dimensionless counterparts.
-Secondly, as the rolling progresses, a square cross-section is assumed to progressively flatten into a rectangular shape, the area of which is assumed to be the same as the area of the real cross-section with bulged edges (see figure~\ref{fig:widthschematics}).
-Thirdly, the bulged edges are approximated as a half-circle, implying that the bulged radius is taken as half the thickness.
-This allows the model with a rectangular cross-section to be correlated to the real process.
-As will be shown later, this set of assumptions affects the pressure prediction but not the lateral spread prediction.
+In order to preserve the symmery of the initially cylindrical wire, we will assume that $a=1$ throughout this work unless explicitly stated; this assumption is further justified in \ref{app:rectangular} by comparison with experimental results.
+As the quantities will later be non-dimensionalised, and to clearly distinguish between dimensional and non-dimensional parameters, we adopt the convention that, for the remainder of the paper, variables with hats denote dimensional quantities, while unhatted variables represent their dimensionless counterparts.

-In the following, the governing equations are written for rigid perfectly plastic material rolled with rigid rolls while Coulomb friction is imposed between the rolls and material with a constant friction coefficient.
+Note that this circular-to-square transition is only relevant to the first rolling pass, and for subsequent passes point A is at the roll-gap entrance, $\hA$ and $\bA$ are the half-thickness and half-width of the wire at the entrance, and equation~\eqref{eq:h0} is not needed.